-Especially in the field Médoc The term Château has a very special emphasis.
-There it is, so to speak, a trademark that, at least for the 61 wineries classified in 1855, has the significance of its own appellation almost equal (see below Bordeaux Classification ).
-Often a better quality is assumed if the wine name "Château" occurs, although it has no legal meaning.
-This is partially exploited by inflation Winzergenossenschaften so also call wines of simple quality with it.
-Corresponds to Château in Burgundy the Domaine, in German-speaking countries lock, in Portugal the Palacio and in the English-speaking New World like California or Australia Estate,
+Especially in the area Médoc the term Château has a very special weight.
+There it is, so to speak, a trademark that, at least among the 61 wineries classified in 1855, means the importance of its own appellation almost the same (see under Bordeaux Classification ).
+Better quality is often assumed if the name "Château" appears in the wine name, even though it has no significance under wine law.
+This is partly exploited in an inflationary way by Winzergenossenschaften also use it to name wines of simple quality.
+Correspondingly, Château in Burgundy corresponds to Domaine, in German-speaking countries lock, in Portugal the Palacio and in the English-speaking New World like California or Australia Estate,

 Of course, there are also wineries with castle-like buildings in many other countries.
-A very nice example is the winery Robert Because in the German growing area Rheingau, The ancestral home in the town of Kiedrich is the former villa of the noble English patron Sir John Sutton (1820-1873):
+A very nice example is the Robert winery Because in the German growing region Rheingau, The main house in the Kiedrich community is the former villa of the noble English art patron Sir John Sutton (1820-1873):